Armaaneee/classify1/readme.md

 ## AI Declaration

-AI was used during the production of this project, but only to help me learn (especially when I was trying to refactor everything over to React) or when I desperately could not find the source of an error/debug.
+AI was used during the production of this project, but only to help me learn (especially when I was trying to refactor everything over to React) or when I desperately could not find the source of an error/debug to nudge me in the right direction.